 Yes.
 However, both partners must be permanently based in one of South Arts’ nine member states and if the partners are from different communities, rationale must be provided as to why it is necessary to bring a partner from outside the target community.

-What does it mean that I need two public-facing events?
+What does it mean that I need two public-facing activities?

-All projects must include at least two events held in accessible facilities.
-One must be public, meaning that the event is open to and marketing to anyone who wishes to come.
-This could be a concert, exhibit, workshop, screening or other event.
+All projects must include at least two virtual or in-person activities.
+One must be public, meaning that the event is open to and marketed to anyone who wishes to come.
+This could be an in-person or virtual concert, exhibit, workshop, screening or other event.
 The second event may also be public or can be for a targeted group/non-public audience such as a business group, university students/faculty, master classes, nursing homes, K-12 school students, patients/care providers, etc. At least one of these events must be an educational or outreach event that provides context or deeper understanding of the arts experience or project.
-Examples that would meet this requirement include a master class or workshop, live Q&A or interview with artist or other persons facilitating the project, a demonstration, or a post-event conversation.
+Examples that would meet this requirement include a virtual or in-person master class or workshop, live Q&A or interview with artists or other persons facilitating the project, a demonstration, or a post-event conversation.

 Up to half of the match may be comprised of in-kind contributions such as donated materials, donated services, or other contributed non-cash assets.
 At least half of the match must be cash and cannot include salaried staff time allocated to this project.
 However, contracted services specifically for this project may be included in the cash match.